-The Consortium has planned to conduct international multi-center clinical trials for testing novel treatment strategies for GBM.
-Phase I clinical trials will soon begin in cancer centers in both U.S. and China to investigate if a therapy that combines Mammalian Target of Rapamycin (mTOR) inhibitors with arsenic trioxide (ATO), a type of traditional Chinese medicine, could more effectively treat GBM patients.
+As the first step of moving toward defeating GBM, the Alliance has planned to conduct international multi-center clinical trials for testing novel treatment strategies for GBM.
+Phase I clinical trials will soon begin in several major cancer centers in both U.S. and China to investigate if a therapy that combines Target of Rapamycin kinase inhibitors (TORKi) with arsenic trioxide (ATO), a type of traditional Chinese medicine, could more effectively treat GBM patients.
 The clinical trial protocol has already been approved by the US Food and Drug Administration (FDA).
 The trial will begin to recruit 40 GBM patients in the U.S. to participate.
-Meanwhile, a protocol is currently being developed to conduct a similar phase I clinical trial in cancer centers in China, in parallel with the US trial.
+Meanwhile, a protocol is currently being developed to conduct a similar phase I clinical trial in China, in parallel with the US trial.
 Data from these trials will be compared to obtain more insights into the molecular features of GBM in patients from different geographic regions and genetic backgrounds.

-The clinical trials planned and designed in the US and China are just the beginning of a global research effort on GBM initiated by the Worldwide Defeat GBM Consortium, and NFCR has been and will be playing an critical role in this global collaborative effort.
-By combining international resources and research strengths from different countries, we will reach our goal to defeat GBM and save lives of GBM patients around the world.
+The clinical trials planned and designed in the US and China are just the beginning of a global research effort on GBM initiated by TGBCA and NFCR will continue to play a critical role in this global collaboration initiative.
+By combining resources from top research institutions around the world, TGBCA is accelerating GBM research and its translation to patient-benefiting clinical applications.
+Our ultimate goal is to defeat GBM and save more lives.

 Additional NFCR-funded GBM Research Projects

 GBM is challenging to treat because the tumors rapidly become resistant to therapy.
 As cancer researchers are learning more about the causes of tumor cell growth and drug resistance, they are discovering molecular pathways that might lead to new targeted therapies to potentially treat this deadly cancer.

 Webster Cavenee, Ph.D.